janderson4671/byu-cs460-f2022-1/hw-link-layer/README.md

-The first line in each snippet (i.e., the `ip neigh` command) simply hard-codes the MAC address for the given destination device (we know the MAC address because set it explicitly in the config file), so it doesn't need to be found through ARP--which we haven't studied yet.
+The first line in each snippet (i.e., the `ip neigh` command) simply hard-codes the MAC address for the given destination device (we know the MAC address because set it explicitly in the config file), so it doesn't need to be found through ARP--another protocol, which we haven't studied yet.
 The second line in each snippet (i.e., `iptables`) blocks any packets from getting through, with a firewall rule.
-This allows us to do a `ping` and only focus on the request.
+This allows us to do a `ping` and only focus on the request (i.e., because a response will never be seen).

 Finally, reset the MAC address tables in each of the switches by running the following from the `s1` terminal: